-Maria Carattada da da arabada da C !'
-Condition requirement Means of monitoring during period under review Compliance achieved?
+Pu Purpose: To discharge leachate from a sludge stabilisation lagoon to groundwater Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Monitoring of groundwater adjacent to lagoon Monitoring undertaken by consent holder Yes 2.
-Monitoring of unnamed tributary of the Waiwhakaiho River Monitoring undertaken by consent holder Yes 3.
+Monitoring of unnamed tributary of the Waiwhakaiho River Monitoring lingertaken by consent holder 3.
 No direct discharge of contaminants to surface water from sludge lagoons Inspections and results of monitoring Yes 4.
 No adverse effects upon ground or surface waters Inspections and results of monitoring No Minor, relatively localised effects on groundwater and surface water downstream of the lagoon 5.
-Review of consent No further provision for review N/A Overall assessment of consent compliance and environmental performance in respect of this consent Good Overall assessment of administrative performance in respect of this consent High
+Review of consent No further provision for review N/A Overall assessment of consent compliance and environmental performance in respect of this consent Overall assessment of administrative performance in respect of this consent

-Condition requirement Means of monitoring during period under review Compliance achieved?
+Pu Purpose: To erect, place, maintain and use a marine outfall Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Structures authorised as per details in application No alterations have been made to structure Yes 2.
 Consent holder to maintain structure Outfall maintenance inspection previously undertaken in January 2022 Yes 3.
-Review of consent conditions Next optional review scheduled in June 2026 N/A erall assessment of consent compl his consent High Ove erall assessment of administrative High
+Review of consent conditions Next optional review scheduled in June 2026 N/A rerall assessment of consent compliance are all assessment of administrative perfor High High

 Pu Purpose: To discharge contaminants to air Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Best practicable option to prevent or minimise adverse effects Inspections Yes 2.
 Operation and maintenance of sludge management processes Inspections, consent holder liaison Yes 3.
 No odours beyond property boundary Inspections Yes 4.
 Statement of how biofilters are maintained Information received Yes 5.
 Preparation of contingency plan, to be reviewed biennially.
 Plan received Yes 6.
 Plan and notification prior to removal of sludge from No. 2 lagoon Liaison with consent holder Yes 7.
-Review of consent No further reviews remaining N/A Overall assessment of consent compliance and environmental performance in respect High of this consent Ov Overall assessment of administrative performance in respect of this consent High

-Purpose: To discharge contaminants to air Condition requirement Means of monitoring during period under review Compliance achieved?
-1. Discharge as consequence of high rainfall events only Consent holder liaison, discharge on one occasion over a period of five days Yes 2.
-BPO to prevent or minimise adverse effects Consent holder liaison Yes 3.
-Effluent discharged through ≤0.5 mm aperture screen Consent holder liaison Yes 4.
-Discharge to occur through multiport diffuser system Consent holder liaison Yes 5.
-Submission of report before 30 June annually on inflow and infiltration Report received Yes 6.
-Record of time and dates of discharges Records received Yes 7.
-Notification of discharges Notification received Yes 8.
-Monitoring as deemed necessary No additional monitoring required during 2022- 2023 N/A

-Condition requirement Means of monitoring during period under review Compliance achieved?
-9. Signage erected at Waitara West End and Waitara East beaches if discharge Signage erected Yes 10.
-Annual meeting with Council, iwi and other interested parties Meeting held Yes 11.
-Review of consent Next option for review in June 2027 N/A rall assessment of consent compli his consent High Ove High
+Review of consent No further reviews prior to expiry N/A erall assessment of consent compliance a High High liance achieved?
+Condition requirement Means of monitoring during period under review Yes Discharge as consequence of high rainfall events only No discharges during 2023/24 period N/A BPO to prevent or minimise adverse effects No discharges during 2023/24 period N/A Effluent discharged through ≤0.5mm aperture screen No discharges during 2023/24 period N/A Discharge to occur through multiport diffuser system No discharges during 2023/24 period N/A Submission of report before 30 June annually on inflow and infiltration No discharges during 2023/24 period N/A Record of time and dates of discharges during 2023/24 period N/A Notification of discharges No discharges during 2023/24 period N/A Monitoring as deemed necessary No additional monitoring required during 2023/24 N/A Signage erected at Waitara West End and Waitara East beaches if No discharges during 2023/24 period discharge Yes Annual meeting with Council, iwi and other interested parties Meeting held N/A Review of consent Next option for review in June 2027 other interested parties Meeting held

-Table 26 Evaluation of environmental performance over time
+Table 25 Evaluation of environmental performance over time